dazinator/Dazinator.Extensions.Http/README.md

    });
  ;

- r fooClient = sut.CreateClient("foo-v1");
+ using var fooClient = sut.CreateClient("foo-v1");
- r barClient = sut.CreateClient("bar-v1");
+ using var barClient = sut.CreateClient("bar-v1");

- r fooResponse = await fooClient.GetAsync("/foo");
+ var fooResponse = await fooClient.GetAsync("/foo");
- r barResponse = await barClient.GetAsync("/bar");
+ var barResponse = await barClient.GetAsync("/bar");

- sert.Equal(System.Net.HttpStatusCode.OK, fooResponse.StatusCode);
+ Assert.Equal(System.Net.HttpStatusCode.OK, fooResponse.StatusCode);
- sert.Equal(System.Net.HttpStatusCode.NotFound, barResponse.StatusCode);
+ Assert.Equal(System.Net.HttpStatusCode.NotFound, barResponse.StatusCode);

 ```

 In the scenario above:-

-1. The handler has it's own `Options` - this is not mandatory, just showing you how it can be done.
+1. The handler I have implemented, has it's own `Options` to control it's behaviour.
+Its not mandatory that you do this, however i've found it's commonly needed, so showing how it can be done.
-2. The handler get's its options based on the `http client name' being requested.
-These care then configured on demand.
-Again this is not mandatory, but just a useful pattern should you wish to allow handlers to be configured per http client.
+2. The handler not only has one set of options, but also has access to it's `http client name' it's being requested for.
+Therefore it can obtain it's options for the specific http client name - which are also built on demand as required.
+This allows the same handler to be configured per http client.
+Again this is not mandatory, but just a useful capability worth demonstrating.